jack-ullery/AppAnvil/README.md

 To configure AppArmor, users create and apply profiles that specify which resources an application should have access to.
 By default, applications cannot access resources, unless a profile grants them permission.

-Every attempted breach of policy is recorded in the system log.
+Attempted breaches of policy are recorded in the system log.
 AppArmor can be configured to send desktop notifications when such a violation occurs.
 AppArmor is shipped with every Ubuntu, Debian, and SUSE operating system.
 It is a powerful tool that gives knowledgeable users control over their operating system.
-If made more accessible to the public, it could enhance privacy and security for users of Linux Operating Systems.
+If made more accessible to the public, it could enhance privacy and security for users of Linux distributions.

 ## The AppAnvil Project
 By default, AppArmor doesn’t do very much, running silently in the background.
 Currently, it is only accessible through the command-line, and requires some specialized knowledge to configure.